Baqend/guide/src/topics/plesk/faqBundle.md

 ## How does installation work and how long does it take?

 For a **WordPress** website, Speed Kit can be installed with a single click of a button.
 For **custom websites**, setup usually takes only a few minutes.
-For details, check out our [installation guide](./speed-kit).
+For details, check out our **installation guide**.

 ## What is the difference between Speed Kit and traditional content delivery networks (CDNs)?